prayas1993/CodingChallengeBeQuick/README.md

   end
 end

-# Write the sequences and words to their respective files in the correct order
+# Write the sequences and words to their respective files in the correct order as they were present in the dictionary
 File.open('sequences.txt', 'w') do |f|
   sequences.each { |entry| f.puts entry[:sequence] }
 end